 On the other hand, let’s assume the insurance company uses the per diem method.
 They place a daily value of $200 for your pain and suffering.
 You are expected to fully recover in six months, or about 183 days.
 Your settlement offer for your pain and suffering would be $36,600 plus the $7,500 for your medical bills, for a total of $44,100.

 Putting A Value on Pain

-Your Las Vegas personal injury attorney can help you evaluate your case and take the right steps to build your case and work towards fair compensation for your pain and suffering.
+Adam S. Kutner & Associates can help you evaluate your claim, take the right steps to build your case, and work towards fair compensation for your pain and suffering.
 Although the process may be overwhelming, a qualified attorney has the experience to get you the compensation for all damages that may apply in your case.

 Adam S. Kutner is a top 100 trial lawyer with 32 years’ experience and expertise that will benefit you

 Call us at (702) 382-0000 anytime to schedule a free consultation.
 We will work to get you the maximum settlement as quickly as possible so you can move forward on your healing journey.